Environments in Harness IDP

 Drift detection helps you identify when your environment's actual infrastructure state has diverged from its intended configuration.
 This feature is essential for maintaining infrastructure consistency, improving security by identifying unauthorized changes, and enabling compliance tracking across your environments.

-Each workspace that you want to detect drift on must have an available drift detection pipeline.
+Before you can detect drift, each workspace must have an available drift detection pipeline.
 These pipelines can be specified at different levels:

 - Workspace level: Configure a drift detection pipeline directly on the workspace